jberry47/phenotypercv/README.md

 Description:
 This program extracts the RGB information of the color checker in the image.
 This requires a folder called card_masks that contains a binary image of each of the chips in the checker.
 See example folder.
 The output is written to stdout so you have to redirect it to target_homography.csv to be used by phenotypercv.cpp.

+Compiling notes:
+same as phenotypercv.cpp except this does not require Eigen

 Usage:
 ./Camera_Calib average_images.png > target_homography.csv